checkmarx-ts/cxone-scan-scheduler/README.md

 schedule:daily
 ```

-Schedule a daily scan limited to weekdays using the project's primary branch and the sast engine.
+Schedule a daily scan at midnight limited to weekdays using the
+project's primary branch and the sast engine.

 ```
 schedule:* * * * 1-5::sast